williamtroup/Syntax.js/README.md

 </code>
 ```

-To see a list of all the available options you can use for "data-syntax-options", click [here](docs/OPTIONS.md).
+To see a list of all the available binding options you can use for "data-syntax-options", click [here](docs/BINDING_OPTIONS.md).

 To see a list of all the available custom triggers you can use for "data-syntax-options", click [here](docs/CUSTOM_TRIGGERS.md).